0xrusowsky/nvim-ctx-ingest/README.md

 # nvim-ctx-ingest

-A Neovim plugin for efficiently sharing your project's context with LLMs.
+A Neovim plugin for efficiently sharing your project's most relevant context with LLMs.

 ![Preview image](preview.png)